Generalized Probabilistic Approximate Optimization Algorithm: Methodology of Schedule Privatization in the L evy SK Model

-\item \textbf{Privatized schedule generation.} Using the optimized schedule from Step 1, denoted as $\beta_1$, we introduce schedule heterogeneity by applying a multiplicative spacing factor $\Delta$, which is determined via grid search. \begin{itemize} \item In the case of two schedules, the original $\beta_1$ is assigned to ``heavy'' nodes (i.e., those strongly coupled), while the ``light'' nodes receive a schedule scaled by $(1 + \Delta)$, i.e., $\beta_2 = (1 + \Delta)\beta_1$. \item For the multi-schedule scenario, $\beta_1$ is assigned to the heaviest node (in terms of coupling strength), and subsequent node-specific schedules are defined recursively as $\beta_{i+1} = (1 + \Delta)\beta_i$, for $i \in \{1, \dots, N_{\text{heavy}} - 1\}$.
-The light nodes are assigned a common schedule equal to $\beta_{\text{light}} = (1 + \Delta)\beta_{N_{\text{heavy}}}$. \end{itemize} \end{enumerate}
+\item Privatized schedule generation.
+Using the optimized schedule from step 1, denoted as $\beta_1$, we introduce schedule heterogeneity by applying a multiplicative spacing factor $\Delta$, which is guided by the separation exhibited by PAOA trained double schedules.
+The original $\beta_1$ is assigned to heavy nodes (i.e., those strongly coupled), while the light nodes receive a schedule scaled by $(1 + \Delta)$, i.e., $\beta_2 = (1 + \Delta)\beta_1$, where $\Delta$ is chosen to reflect the separation that shallow PAOA averaged schedule exhibited when trained on $N$=$50$ with 50 instances in (see Fig.~\ref{fig:SK_Levy_Model}b in the main text).
+We note that the split -used in Fig.~\ref{fig:SK_Levy_Model} in the main text- into heavy and light groups was done such that top $20\%$ (heaviest 10 nodes) are assigned $\beta_1$, and the rest is assigned $\beta_2$.
+As shown in Fig.~\ref{fig:two_schedules_50_50}, when using a $50\%$-$50\%$ split, we observe similar behavior shown in Fig.~\ref{fig:SK_Levy_Model}d in the main text. \end{enumerate}

-This procedure ensures that all heavy nodes are annealed using successively slower schedules, while the remaining light nodes follow a shared, even slower schedule.
-The impact of this privatized scheduling strategy is assessed by comparing the average energy per spin to the single-schedule baseline.